BeryTBH/Neurotoxin/README.md

 All iOS/iPadOS 17.0-26.0.1 devices, except A19/M5 devices

 # Known Bugs
-- Hide icon labels crashes Springboard.
+- Hide icon labels crashes Springboard or doesn't work.
 This will be fixed later on.

 ## Features
 - Escape app sandbox